Themes in environmental humanities (DUH280)

 Environmental humanities focuses on the cultural, historical, artistic and ethical dimensions of environmental issues.
 Rather than being a discipline, environmental humanities has been characterized as a "global intellectual movement" and a "new interdisciplinary matrix".
 Although environmental humanities as a field grows out of individual humanities disciplines working on environmental issues, environmental humanities is not an umbrella term that simply collects existing disciplinary-based research; rather, environmental humanities combines humanistic perspectives and fields to create shared points of reference.
 Environmental humanities broadly investigates the human-environment relationship, producing critical work, reflecting on scientific developments, and engaging in new and creative ways with natureculture transformations.

 This course will focus on a specific theme, selected each time the course is offered, to explore the transdisciplinary nature of the environmental humanities.
 This is not an introductory course, but one that delves deep into a particular theme, drawing on a multitude of perspectives and approaches to extract complex and nuanced understandings.
-The course will be taught over five intensive days, using a combination of external guest lecturers that are international experts in their fields, UiS faculty members, site visits, and student project work.
+The course will be taught using a combination of external guest lecturers that are international experts in their fields, UiS faculty members, site visits, and student project work.
 The course emphasizes collaborative learning and project-based methodologies that connect theory, method, and practice.
 Students will have preparatory mandatory reading prior to the course meeting and project completion activities afterwards.

 Learning outcome